Connection and activation problemsProblem:

 When you try to run the application, the Activation Wizard is opened, you register for a free trial (or activate your key), then the application doesn't start.Solution:

 If you have trouble starting WL6 for the first time, right-click the shortcut and select "Run as administrator" even if you're logged in as admin.

 The Activation Wizard refuses to activate/authenticate a trial/a key with the following exception message: "The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel."Solution:

-Ensure your PC clock is correct.
-This message could indicate that your clock is ahead too much, making the secure sertificate appear expired.
-Otherwise look in this Microsoft knowledge base article
+- First and foremost, ensure your PC clock is correct.
+This message could indicate that your clock is ahead too much, making the secure certificate appear expired.
+Otherwise look in this Microsoft knowledge base article for possible workarounds.

 The Activation Wizard dialog pops up each time you start Wealth-Lab Developer.Solution: